seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **THERSITES**
 With too much blood and too little brain, these two
 may run mad; but, if with too much brain and too
-little blood they do, I’ll be a curer of madmen.
+little blood they do, I'll be a curer of madmen.
-Here’s Agamemnon, an honest fellow enough and one
+Here's Agamemnon, an honest fellow enough and one
 that loves quails; but he has not so much brain as
 earwax: and the goodly transformation of Jupiter
-there, his brother, the bull,–the primitive statue,
+there, his brother, the bull,--the primitive statue,
 and oblique memorial of cuckolds; a thrifty
-shoeing-horn in a chain, hanging at his brother’s
+shoeing-horn in a chain, hanging at his brother's
-leg,–to what form but that he is, should wit larded
+leg,--to what form but that he is, should wit larded
 with malice and malice forced with wit turn him to?
 To an ass, were nothing; he is both ass and ox: to
 an ox, were nothing; he is both ox and ass.
 To be a